Knowledge and Human Interests: Summary

 Habermas discusses the history of positivism, aiming to provide an analysis of "the connections between knowledge and human interests."
 He relates his ideas to those of the philosopher Karl Marx, explaining that he develops an idea "implicit in Marx's theory of society".
 He states that psychoanalysis occupies an important place as an example within his framework.
 He argues that modern philosophical discussion has been focused on the question of deciding how reliable knowledge is possible, the field of epistemology.
 In his view, rationalism and empiricism were both concerned with "the metaphysical demarcation of the realm of objects and the logical and psychological justification of the validity of a natural science characterized by formalized language and experiment."

 According to Habermas, while physics was sometimes the model for "clear and distinct knowledge" in the 19th century, philosophy and science remained distinct, as did epistemology and philosophy of science.
 He argues that since the philosopher Georg Wilhelm Friedrich Hegel's critique of the work of the philosopher Immanuel Kant, science and philosophy have become disconnected, with the result that science is no longer "seriously comprehended by philosophy", making it necessary to reexamine the nature of science and scientific knowledge and the role of the philosophy of science.
 Other philosophers Habermas discusses include Johann Gottlieb Fichte, Auguste Comte, Ernst Mach, Charles Sanders Peirce, Wilhelm Dilthey, and Edmund Husserl; in the course of discussing Dilthey, he examines hermeneutics.

 In his discussion of the work of Sigmund Freud, the founder of psychoanalysis, Habermas argues that psychoanalysis is the "only tangible example of a science incorporating methodical self-reflection", but that while it had the potential to exceed the limits of positivism, this has remained unrealized because of its "scientific self-misunderstanding", for which Freud was responsible.
 He also provides a critique of the philosopher Friedrich Nietzsche, arguing that Nietzsche tacitly accepted some "basic positivist assumptions".

 Background and publication history

 According to Habermas, he first expounded the views he developed in the book in his Frankfurt inaugural address of June 1965, while his discussion of positivism, pragmatism and historicism had its origins in lectures he delivered in Heidelberg in 1963 and 1964.
 He expressed his indebtedness to the philosopher Karl-Otto Apel and the psychoanalysts Alexander Mitscherlich and Alfred Lorenzer.

-Knowledge and Human Interests was first published by Suhrkamp Verlag in 1968, with the exception of its appendix, which was first published in Merkur in 1965.
+Knowledge and Human Interests was first published by Suhrkamp Verlag in 1968, with the exception of its appendix, which had been published in Merkur in 1965 (reprinted in Technik und Wissenschaft als 'Ideologie, 1968).
 In 1972, an English translation by the philosopher Jeremy J. Shapiro was published by Heinemann Educational Books.
 In 1987, an English edition was published by Polity Press in association with Blackwell Publishers.